header-banner-yoghurt_low_fat._lowerjpg_.jpg

 Fats are nutrients in food that the body uses to build nerve tissue (including the brain) and hormones.
 The body also uses fat as fuel.
 If fats eaten aren’t burned as energy or used as building blocks, they’re stored by the body in fat cells.

-Oils and fats are the primary source of energy for the body.
+Oils and fats are the primary sources of energy for the body.
 They are also carriers of flavour and vitamin compounds and can change the texture of food.
 In manufactured food, fats act as a heat transfer medium, lubricant, release agent and texturizing agent.3

 However, not all fats are equally good for you.
 You’ve probably heard of trans fats, and know that it’s better to stay away from them.
 Instead, consume more of the healthy unsaturated fats which can be found in nuts, seeds and olive oil, all of which can help your body absorb crucial nutrients that contribute to overall health.
 These unsaturated fats can be beneficial even on a low-fat diet.

 It’s better to focus on the types of fat in food instead of how much of them are present.
 Yoghurt, for example, contains 70% saturated fats.
-Fatty acids in milk and yoghurt are proven to be good for heart health whereas saturated fats in processed red meats have shown to cause heart disease and certain cancers.5
+Fatty acids in milk and yoghurt are proven to be good for heart health, whereas saturated fats in processed red meats have been shown to cause heart disease and certain cancers.5

 Why and how are manufacturers making low-fat yoghurt?